Koonaburra Regeneration Project

 Project Information:

-Koonaburra Regeneration Project is a Human-Induced Regeneration (HIR) project located on the property formerly known as Koonaburra Station (now Koonaburra National Park), approximately 100km northeast of Ivanhoe and 140km southwest of Cobar in western New South Wales.
-Registered in October 2021, the project covers a massive area of 46,028 hectares.
-The region is historically associated with large-scale pastoral grazing, specifically for sheep and goats, but has increasingly shifted toward conservation land use following government acquisitions.
+Koonaburra Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 100km north-east of Ivanhoe and 140km south-west of Cobar in the remote rangelands of Western New South Wales.
+Registered in October 2021, the project covers a vast area of over 46,000 hectares.
+The region historically supported large-scale grazing operations for sheep, cattle, and goats before shifting toward conservation land use.

 Recommended Reading